Extremal Bounds on the Sigma and Albertson Indices for Non-Decreasing Degree Sequences: Bounds and Effects on Irregularity Indices

 These upper bounds for the Sigma index indeed satisfy relation~\eqref{eq4lemm01MaxERBV}.
 Moreover, using relation~\eqref{eq3lemm01MaxERBV} to confirm that

 along with relation~\eqref{eq2lemm01MaxERBV} and \eqref{eq4lemm01MaxERBV}, relation~\eqref{eq1lemm01MaxERBV} is fulfilled, which results in the lower bound of the Sigma index. \end{proof} Lemma~\ref{lemm01MaxERBV} frequently arises in the context of extremal graph theory and the analysis of topological indices (the Albertson and Sigma indices).
-This lemma is often employed to establish inequalities (as we show that among Figure~\ref{figpro01Mxdegree}) or bounds in Proposition~\ref{pro01Mxdegree} and \ref{pro02Mxdegree} on these indices by utilizing degree sequences and the maximum vertex degree.
+This lemma is often employed to establish inequalities or bounds in Proposition~\ref{pro01Mxdegree} and \ref{pro02Mxdegree} on these indices by utilizing degree sequences and the maximum vertex degree.